...

 Order fees are incurred each time securities are bought or sold.
 Flat fees (as with Migros Bank) can be very expensive for newcomers with small amounts and very inexpensive for wealthy customers.

-Percentage order fees are common and often associated with a Fixed fee combined (e.g. CHF 9 + 0.05%).
-In order to make favourable share and ETF purchases, you should consider fees on a percentage basis.
+Percentage order fees are common and often combined with a fixed fee (e.g. CHF 9 + 0.05%).
+In order to buy shares and ETFs at favourable prices, you should pay attention to percentage fees.

 Example: CHF 9 flat fees are not necessarily cheap.
 If your investment is only CHF 100, you will pay a percentage of 9% fees!
-In this case, an investment larger than CHF 1'000 would be cheap, because you then pay only as 0.9% fees.
+In this case, an investment larger than CHF 1,000 would be inexpensive, since you then pay only as 0.9% fees.
 So save longer or invest less often to save on flat order fees.

 Custody fees Examples: